ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/database-settings-operation.markdown

 {PANEL: PutDatabaseSettingsOperation}

 This method sets and saves new database configurations.
-To apply the new settings, use [ToggleDatabasesStateOperation](../../../../client-api/operations/maintenance/configuration/database-settings-operation#toggledatabasesstateoperation-sample).
+To apply the new settings, use [ToggleDatabasesStateOperation](../../../../client-api/operations/maintenance/configuration/database-settings-operation#toggledatabasesstateoperation).

-{CODE signature-PutConfigurationSettings@ClientApi\Operations\ClientConfig.cs /}
+{CODE signature-PutDatabaseSettingsOperation@ClientApi\Operations\ClientConfig.cs /}

+Syntax:

 | Parameters | Type | Description |
 | -------- | ---- | -------------------|